 by Texas Homesteader ~

-Did you know you can grow your own luffa (loofah) sponge in your garden?
+Did you know you can easily grow your own luffa sponge (or some spell it loofah) in your own garden?
 They’re easy to grow, eco friendly and fully compostable.
 And so many uses too!
+Use them in the shower, in the kitchen, in an exfoliating soap and more!

 Several years ago I became aware that you could actually grow your own luffa (or loofah) sponge in the garden.